eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

 To ensure maximum reproducibility we created docker images for several specific use cases.
-As such there were individual images for training, torch optimized training, as well as for the inference API to serve the prediction model.
-For each of these images we had 2 sets of dockerfiles, as we developed different configuration depending if we ran the models locally, and thus copied the processed data into the containers, or for cloud where the data would be taken from the mounted Google buckets.
-Likewise we made better user of  build caching when run locally.
+As such there were individual images for training, torch-optimized training, as well as for the inference API to serve the prediction model.
+For each of these images, we had 2 sets of dockerfiles, as we developed different configurations depending if we ran the models locally, and thus copied the processed data into the containers, or for cloud where the data would be taken from the mounted Google buckets.
+Likewise, we made better users of build caching when run locally.

 For most of the Docker setups we made elaborate Makefile commands, allowing for building and running in single concise commands.
 As an example, to build the docker images for training, bash command associated with local torch-optimized training consisted of:
  ```docker build -f dockerfiles_local/train_model_torch.dockerfile . -t trainer:torch_local```.